marius-coding/openevseForKinetos-esp/readme.md

 # OpenEVSE WiFi for ESP32

+## Fork for Kinetos wallbox

+- This repository is a fork of OpenEVSE WiFi for ESP32 adapted to run on the Kinetos AC wallbox hardware.
+- Kinetos (the company) has gone out of business; this fork exists to keep existing units usable.
+- Hardware similarities and differences:
+  - EVSE controller MCU: LGT8F328P (ATmega328P-compatible) instead of ATmega328P
+  - Energy/power metering: external Modbus meter connected to the WT32-ETH01 module (ESP32 with Ethernet), rather than to the EVSE controller
+- Motivation: the original Kinetos firmware exhibited issues (e.g. sometimes failing to turn off even after the Control Pilot (CP) signal was released).
+This project adapts the OpenEVSE stack to the Kinetos hardware and addresses those problems.
+- This project is community-maintained and not affiliated with Kinetos.

 > **_NOTE:_** Breaking change!
 This release recommends a minimum of [7.1.3](https://github.com/OpenEVSE/open_evse/releases) of the OpenEVSE firmware, features including Solar Divert and push button menus may not behave as expected on older firmware.

 - *For the older WiFi V2.x ESP8266 version (pre June 2020), see the [v2 firmware repository](https://github.com/openevse/ESP8266_WiFi_v2.x/)*